The road less traveled: Internet radio ads & travel marketing

 One of the reasons internet radio ads are still reasonably well received hinges on advertisers’ eagerness to align their ads to music channels and types of music that fit their natural customer personas.
 It’s no accident that you often hear ads for GoToMeeting virtual conferencing software on Sirius XM’s CNN channel.
 The same applies for travel marketing.
 Hotel brands often release playlists or music channels on internet radio platforms such as Spotify to deepen visitors’ brand loyalty.
 For example, The Standard, a luxury hotel brain with properties in New York, Los Angeles, and Miami, promotes a notoriously famous collection of playlists on Spotify that captures the sounds and experiences guests can expect at each location.
 No matter where you find yourself listening, one of the Standard’s playlists will instantly transport you back to their property … or make you want to book your next trip.

 Interestingly enough, Spotify cites audience location, social, and biometric data as a much better predictor of what someone will listen to than their past or self-proclaimed listening preferences.
 This same data is often used to tailor travel and tourism personas, making the combination of internet radio ads and international marketing a natural fit.
 Music is often one of the most personal expressions of who we are, so advertising your travel destination alongside artists, genres, or even music venues that fit your audience is a smart move.
-Learn more about how personas can influence your travel marketing strategy in our recent blog, Why Persona Marketing Is the Key For Your Tourist Destination, explore our services and sign up for a free consultation about how internet ads can send people to your travel destination.
+Why Persona Marketing Is the Key For Your Tourist Destination, explore our services and sign up for a free consultation about how internet ads can send people to your travel destination.